aws/aws-encryption-sdk-python/examples/README.md

 or using [master key providers](#master-key-providers).
 These examples will show you how.

-* AWS KMS
+* Use AWS Key Management Service (AWS KMS)
     * How to use a single AWS KMS CMK
         * [with keyrings](./src/keyring/aws_kms/single_cmk.py)
     * How to use multiple AWS KMS CMKs in different regions
         * [with keyrings](./src/keyring/aws_kms/multiple_regions.py)
-    * How to decrypt when you don't know the CMK beforehand
+    * How to decrypt when you don't know the CMK
         * [with keyrings](./src/keyring/aws_kms/discovery_decrypt.py)
-    * How to decrypt only within a region
+    * How to decrypt within a region
         * [with keyrings](./src/keyring/aws_kms/discovery_decrypt_in_region_only.py)
-    * How to decrypt with a preferred region but fail other to others
+    * How to decrypt with a preferred region but failover to others
         * [with keyrings](./src/keyring/aws_kms/discovery_decrypt_with_preferred_regions.py)
-* Raw wrapping keys
+* Using raw wrapping keys
     * How to use a raw AES wrapping key
         * [with keyrings](./src/keyring/raw_aes/raw_aes.py)
     * How to use a raw RSA wrapping key